There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 8. Cosmic Witch

 A cosmic witch is all about the sky.
 Cosmic witches will look to astrology, astronomy, and the stars and moon in general.
-They tend to incorporate energy from the stars in their practice.
+They tend to incorporate energy from the stars in their practice and may especially like to study past life astrology.

 Some cosmic witches are starseeds and integrate practices from their home planet into the craft.
 Cosmic witches might connect with deities associated with the stars or formulate spells based on planets, the alignment of the stars, etc.